 Deferred policy acquisition costs.
-Deferred policy acquisition costs ("DAC") primarily represent commissions paid to outside agents at the time of collection of the policy premium and premium taxes and are amortized over the life of the related policy in relation to the amount of gross premiums earned.
+Deferred policy acquisition costs ("DAC") represent direct costs to acquire insurance contacts including premium taxes and commissions paid to outside agents at the time of collection of the policy premium.
+The Company does not defer any other allowable costs such as employee compensation, advertising or other direct costs related to policy acquisitions.
+Deferred policy acquisition costs are amortized over the life of the related policy in relation to the amount of gross premiums earned.